George Floyd's killing capped years of violence, discrimination by Minneapolis police, DOJ says

 Chauvin was sentenced to 22 1/2 years for murder.
 He also pleaded guilty to a federal charge of violating Floyd’s civil rights and was sentenced to 21 years in that case.
 He is serving those sentences in Tucson, Arizona.

 Salter reported from O'Fallon, Missouri.
-Associated Press Writer Lindsay Whitehurst in Washington contributed to this report.
+Associated Press writers Lindsay Whitehurst in Washington, Aaron Morrison in New York and Summer Ballentine in Columbia, Missouri, contributed to this report.

 Find AP's full coverage of the killing of George Floyd at: https://apnews.com/hub/death-of-george-floyd